gretab5802/gretab5802.github.io/README.md

 ## Work Experience
 **Undergraduate Teaching Assistant** at the University of Minnesota Department of College of Science and Engineering, Minneapolis, MN: _January 2023 - Present_
-* Lead weekly lab sessions for Java and Python-based classes, providing hands-on coding support.
+* Led weekly lab sessions for Java and Python-based classes, providing hands-on coding support.
-* Evaluate and provide detailed feedback on weekly coding assignments.
+* Evaluated and provided detailed feedback on weekly assignments for courses including Introduction to Programming, Introduction to Algorithms and Data Structures, and Introduction to Artificial Intelligence.
-* Host weekly office hours, offering personalized guidance on code-related inquiries and reinforcing programming concepts.
+* Host weekly office hours to guide code-related inquiries and reinforce programming concepts.

 **Associate Embedded Engineer** at FDR Design, Buffalo, MN: _August 2019 - February 2022_
 * Designed and programmed LED touchscreen interfaces for window gas sensors for data visualization.